thunlp/VERNet/README.md

 ## Data and Checkpoint
+* All these files can be downloaded and you should put them in the corresponding folders
-* All data can be found at [Ali Drive](https://thunlp.oss-cn-qingdao.aliyuncs.com/VERNet/data.zip).
+* All ``data`` can be found at [Ali Drive](https://thunlp.oss-cn-qingdao.aliyuncs.com/VERNet/data.zip).
-* The chechpoints (BERT-VERNet and ELECTRA-VERNet) can be found at [Ali Drive](https://thunlp.oss-cn-qingdao.aliyuncs.com/VERNet/checkpoints.zip).
+* The ``checkpoints`` (BERT-VERNet and ELECTRA-VERNet) can be found at [Ali Drive](https://thunlp.oss-cn-qingdao.aliyuncs.com/VERNet/checkpoints.zip).
-* All featues used in reranking can be found at [Ali Drive](https://thunlp.oss-cn-qingdao.aliyuncs.com/VERNet/features.zip).
+* All ``features`` used in reranking can be found at [Ali Drive](https://thunlp.oss-cn-qingdao.aliyuncs.com/VERNet/features.zip).

 ## Train VERNet
-* VERNet inherits Hugginface Transformers, you can change codes for various pretrained langgua models.
+* VERNet inherits Hugginface Transformers, you can change codes for various pretrained language models.
 * Go to the ``model`` folder and train models with BERT or ELECTRA as follow:
 ```
 bash train.sh